Therapeutic Exercises in Harrisburg

 - This maneuver should be performed for 10 repetitions, twice a day.

-Through providing strength and support throughout your entire abdominal core, the cat-camel has been described as one of the best exercises for providing relief of low back pain.
+Through providing strength and support throughout your entire abdominal core, the cat-cow has been described as one of the best exercises for providing relief of low back pain.